No Sad Song

 "No Sad Song" is a song written in 1971 by Carole King and Toni Stern.
 It was recorded by Australian singer-songwriter Helen Reddy, appearing on her album Helen Reddy, released in November 1971.

+Helen Reddy version

+Release and reception

 The single peaked at number 62 in January 1972 on the Billboard Hot 100 chart, staying on the chart for eight weeks.
 "No Sad Song" showed up on the Easy Listening (Adult Contemporary) chart for 4 weeks, rising to number 32.
 It also reached number 51 on the pop chart in Canada's RPM magazine.

 Village Voice critic Robert Christgau described "No Sad Song" as a minor hit for Reddy, and a missed chance for King to have a "tougher" song on one of her own albums.
 Stern's lyrics for "No Sad Song" describe the history and the death of a ladies' man, "stabbed in his bed" where he had brought so many women.
 The New Yorker called the song "Brecht-and-Weillian", referring to Bertolt Brecht and Kurt Weill, famous for the murder-minded song "Mack the Knife".
 "No Sad Song" was called a "ballad about the unlamented murder of a rake."